Sofoula23/ReadME-Generator/readme1.md

 ​
 ## Installation
 ​
-To install necessary dependencies, run the following command:
+To install the necessary dependencies, run the following command:
 ​
 ```
 npm i